Bristol heart scandal: Aftermath

 The scandal accelerated efforts to provide patients with data on the performance of doctors and hospitals.
 The NHS Plan 2000, published a year earlier, included the establishment of the Commission for Health Improvement which was intended to tackle clinical performance issues.

 The General Medical Council found Dhasmana and another surgeon, James Wisheart, guilty of serious professional misconduct for continuing to do two types of complex operation despite high death rates.
 Wisheart was 'struck off' by the GMC, as was John Roylance, the chief executive of United Bristol Healthcare NHS Trust.
 Dhasmana, a relatively junior surgeon, was banned from operating on children for three years and lost his job at Bristol Royal Infirmary.

 Roylance – a radiologist who was approaching retirement age – stepped down from his chief executive post as the GMC investigation began, amid accusations he had ignored warnings from whistleblower Steve Bolsin.
 His appointment as OBE, which had been made in 1994, was revoked in 2001.

-Four of the parents of children who died in the 1990s in the heart scandal would go on to commit suicide, including Bert Loveday, the father of Joshua Loveday, who after spiralling into depression and crime hung himself at Winson Green Prison, Birmingham; and in 1994 Andy, partner of campaigner Helen Rickard.
+Four of the parents of children who died in the 1990s in the heart scandal would go on to commit suicide, including Bert Loveday, the father of Joshua Loveday, who after spiralling into depression and crime hanged himself at Winson Green Prison, Birmingham; and in 1994 Andy, partner of campaigner Helen Rickard.